 · Decreased appetite

 · Constipation or diarrhea

-While caffeine can be awesome for that morning boost, coffee and high caffeinated drinks don’t always do your digestive system a service.
-Caffeine can stimulate the muscles within your colon which encourages bowel movements but it can also encourage diarrhea, heartburn (thanks to its stimulative effect on the nervous system), a leaky gut, and dehydration which in turn can lead to constipation.
+While caffeine can be awesome for that morning boost, coffee and other highly caffeinated drinks don’t always do your digestive system a service.
+Caffeine can stimulate the muscles within your colon which encourages bowel movements.
+It can also encourage diarrhea, heartburn (thanks to its stimulative effect on the nervous system), a leaky gut, and dehydration which in turn can lead to constipation.
 If you truly want to nurture your digestive system in a healthy way, herbal tea is the best solution.

 When it comes to the digestive system, not all teas are born equal.
 Certain herbal teas almost seem to be designed for a happy and harmonious tum as they get to work soothing, healing, and styling your gut to be in gorgeous health.
 Take a look as we map out the very best teas to turn to whenever you feel like you need a stomach fix.

 The master healer tea, green tea is loaded with goodness and considered to be a superfood for good reason.
 Along with its bounty of other health benefits, green tea is also a dab hand when it comes to ironing out digestive issues.
 As green tea is loaded with catechins like EGCG it can help reduce inflammation, ease stomach cramps, and can even help in matters relating to metabolism and weight loss.

 Joyful ginger has just the right amount of spice to shake your senses to life and a whole heap of digestive healing properties too.
 Ginger tea is believed to ignite your digestive fire in ayurvedic healing and it stimulates your digestive enzymes so your body can break food down swiftly.
 There have been a bunch of studies into the digestive benefits of ginger and it’s also a known remedy for keeping nausea and sickness at bay.